trans-travel/trans-travel/us/ky.md

 are, thus far, fairly restricted and do not apply to most trans people in most situations.

-Under a law that is currently (as of June 28, 2023) unenforceable and blocked by Federal courts, Kentucky does criminalize trans care for children which may have an unknown impact on child custody.
+Under a law that is currently (as of June 28, 2023) unenforceable and blocked (at least the parts applying to hormone therapy and puberty blockers) by Federal courts, Kentucky does criminalize trans care for children which may have an unknown impact on child custody.
 These laws do not directly apply to parents.